zidoxx/zidoxx/README.md

 🔭 I’m currently working on a personal project!

-🌱 I’m currently learning Java and Python 🤣
+🌱 I’m currently learning C# 🤣

 👯 I’m looking to collaborate with other content creators

-🥅 2021 Goals:
+🥅 2023 Goals:

 - Learn:
-  - Python
-  - Java(Spring, Hibernate)
+  - C#
-  - React Native
+  - Ionic
 - Find a Great Job:
   - Frontend
   - Backend